MorganStenberg/TableTopTales/README.md

 ## Credits
 Throughout the project the [Code Institute Walkthrough project "Moments"](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+RA101+2021_T3/courseware/70a8c55db0504bbdb5bcc3bfcf580080/953cd4e5015f483bb05263db3e740e19/) has been used as a template and inspiration.
 The basic structure of this project is based on that, as well as several components and other parts of the code, with my own additions and customizations of course.
 The Walkthrough is heavily referenced throughout the project.
 The basic layout and design of the site is also inspired by the Moments Walkthrough, with my own additions here as well.

-Other sources of inspirations are [BoardGameGeek](https://boardgamegeek.com/), for inspiration on what to include for creating a review, and text for a test review.
-As well as other students project such as [TravelTickr](https://github.com/SandraBergstrom/travel-tickr) for inspiration on layout and design.
+Other sources of inspiration are [BoardGameGeek](https://boardgamegeek.com/), for inspiration on what to include for creating a review, and text for a test review.
+As well as other students projects such as [TravelTickr](https://github.com/SandraBergstrom/travel-tickr) for inspiration on layout and design.
 For this readme I have taken parts of the structure from my previous project [LeagueHub](https://github.com/MorganStenberg/League-hub)

 [ChatGPT](https://chatgpt.com/) has been used to create content for reviews, by prompting it to write a review for a certain board game.
 As well as generating the image that is used as the logo and favicon.